11/01/2026

 Paulo (courtesy Most Famous Paintings.com)

-When Maya was eighteen, she moved to Spain to study at the Lycee Francais in Madrid, before moving to Barcelona, where she worked with her cousin, a neurologist in a hospital, designing orthopaedic corsets.
+When Maya was eighteen, she moved to Spain to study at the Lycee Francais in Madrid, before going to Barcelona, where she worked designing orthopaedic corsets, working with her cousin who was a neurologist.

-Maya came back to Paris aged twenty, where she was employed by a feminist magazine, before becoming the Personal Assistant to dancer and singer, Josephine Baker.
+Maya returned to Paris when she was twenty and she was employed by a feminist magazine, before becoming the personal assistant to dancer and singer, Josephine Baker.

 Maya adored Ms. Baker.
 “She was not only an extraordinary dancer and actress, but also an activist – a woman who supported civil rights.”